 The use of distributed ledger technologies (DLT or blockchain) helps in solving a number of these problems and contributes to the marketplace optimization ensuring fair competition in the eCommerce segment.

 Thus, the immutability of transactions in the blockchain guarantees the impossibility of modification or loss of data on user transactions by the platform administrator.
-Thanks to blockchain, all the marketplace participants can always receive up-to-date data on their operations which can be used to protect their rights and legitimate interests.
+Thanks to blockchain technology for ecommerce, all the marketplace participants can always receive up-to-date data on their operations which can be used to protect their rights and legitimate interests.

 Having a validated and audited DLT system increases competition among marketplaces, as gives users a priori confidence in the marketplace infrastructure.